oidc-mytoken/client/README.md

 The mytoken server can be found at [https://github.com/oidc-mytoken/server](https://github.com/oidc-mytoken/server).

+A go library for interacting with the mytoken server can be found at [https://github.com/oidc-mytoken/lib](https://github.com/oidc-mytoken/lib).

 Documentation is available at [https://mytoken-docs.data.kit.edu/](https://mytoken-docs.data.kit.edu/).

 A demo instance of mytoken is running at [https://mytoken.data.kit.edu/](https://mytoken.data.kit.edu/).